Event box

 Located in Doylestown, Bucks County, PA, the Mercer Museum & Fonthill Castle are two historic castles that celebrate the life and legacy of Henry Chapman Mercer (1856-1930), American archaeologist, anthropologist, ceramicist, and scholar.

-In this one-hour virtual multimedia program, Mercer Museum & Fonthill Castle educators bring the stories of Henry Mercer and his concrete castles to life through film clips, historic archives, and modern-day images.
+In this one-hour program, a Mercer Museum & Fonthill Castle educator will bring the stories of Henry Mercer and his concrete castles to life through film clips, historic archives, and modern-day images.

 Fonthill Castle was home to Henry Chapman Mercer and served as a showplace for his collection of tiles and prints.
 Fonthill Castle features Mercer’s renowned, handcrafted ceramic tiles designed at the height of the Arts and Crafts movement.